snd/hinoki/README.md

 - npm package: `npm install hinoki`
 - bower package: `bower install hinoki`
 - [inspired by prismatic's fantastic graph.](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife)
+  - there are some things you can do with both hinoki and graph
+  - there are a lot of things you can only do with either of them
+- async promises

 > hinoki takes its name from the hinoki cypress,
 > a tree that only grows in japan and is the preferred wood for building palaces,